dackst/nayuta/notes.md

 * Muncipial District -> Urban District (no mention at all of any government, just a city part of Terra that humans were intended to live in.
 "Residential District" might be even better?)
 * Cradle Area -> Birthing Chamber (formerly used for raising animals, also pretty creepy looking)
-  * not written the same way as the the Cradle District in SC, or used for the same purpose (not a human residential district)
+  * not written the same way as the Cradle District in SC, or used for the same purpose (not a human residential district)
-* Glowing Dust Area -> Shining Shard Area (consistency with shining stones/star shards)
+* Glowing Dust Area -> Shining Shard Area (more obvious connection with shining stones/star shards)

 * Planetarium (星座球) -> [Planisphere](https://en.wikipedia.org/wiki/Planisphere)